lendingfront/testing-guidelines/README.md

 # Summary

-This document contains the guidelines when working with tests in LendingFront repositories.
 The testing guidelines are focused on two different types of repositories: front end and apis.

 The first iteration of testing in LendingFront would consist on creating unit tests to flask endpoints following these
 guidelines:

 - Create unit tests ONLY for the entpoints that you just created or you are modifying
 - Calls to API's have to be mocked (for examples of mocking take a look to [this](https://github.com/jhonjairoroa87/flask-endpoint-test-mocking/blob/master/test/unit/views_test.py) link)

 ## Front end tests

 ### Repositories